LZ 13 Hansa

-The Zeppelin LZ 13 Hansa (or simply Hansa) was a German civilian rigid airship first flown in 1912.
+Zeppelin LZ 13 Hansa (or simply Hansa) was a German civilian rigid airship first flown in 1912.
 It was built for DELAG to carry passengers and post and flew the first international passenger flight, visiting Denmark and Sweden in September 1912.
 In 1913 it was hired to the Imperial German Navy as a training craft, and at the outbreak of World War I it was requisitioned by the German military who used it for bombing, reconnaissance, and finally as a training airship.

 Design

-The Hansa was the sister ship of LZ 11 Viktoria Luise, the first of the two G Class Zeppelins built.
+Hansa was the sister ship of LZ 11 Viktoria Luise, the first of the two G Class Zeppelins built.
 The design was an enlargement of LZ 10 Schwaben, lengthened by 26 ft to accommodate an extra gasbag and fitted with slightly more powerful engines.

 Civilian flights

 The closed passenger cabin was attached to the hull behind the open control cabin and had room for 24 passengers.
-From 1912 to 1914 the Hansa was operating mostly from Hamburg and Potsdam, and based in Dresden at the outbreak of the war.
+From 1912 to 1914, Hansa was operating mostly from Hamburg and Potsdam, and based in Dresden at the outbreak of the war.

-Count Zeppelin commanded the Hansa on the first commercial airship flight from to Denmark and Sweden on 19 September 1912.
+Count Zeppelin commanded Hansa on the first commercial airship flight from to Denmark and Sweden on 19 September 1912.

 This was the first time a commercial Zeppelin flew outside Germany.
 Click on the blue globes to see the route taken: